top of page

 In a small museum open in the village (highly recommended), we watched videos and saw photos of the festival, and it looked very special.
 (If you’re here in January, you shouldn't miss it!)

-The Jarramplas masks in the museum
+Jarramplas masks on display in the museum, Piornal

 The village looks lively, and you can even see renovations and new construction (very rare in villages here that are shrinking).